 As one can see, the cover shows our titular “ninja” rabbit doing a weird Karate Kid pose and scaring a couple of punks, in the middle of a highway or bridge.
 Kind of uninspired, but it conveys well what the game is about.

 Time to hop to this genin, shall we?
-I recommend turning off the sound, though:
+I recommend muting the sound, though:

 According to the game manual (a booklet actually), there was a toxic leak from a chemical plant that turns humans and other anthropomorphic beings into aggressive beasts, which prompts our protagonist to face them and travel to the plant to shut down the leakage.
 For that, he needs to travel from his home forest to the city and finally to the plant itself, facing all kinds of humans, other anthropomorphic animals, birds, etc.

-You start with 3 lives and a carrot that serves as a life bar, which if fully depleted, you’ll lose a life.
+You start with 3 lives and a carrot that serves as a life bar, when fully depleted, you’ll lose a life.
 But don’t worry, there are some carrots distributed throughout the levels, which will grant extra lives.

-You control the protagonist with the arrow keys (if not using a joystick) and the space-bar for hitting your enemies with your stick.
-To perform other attacks, you need to combine the space-bar with any other arrow key.
-The stick attack is the most powerful attack but also the slowest one.
+You control the protagonist with the directional keys (if you’re not using a joystick) and the space bar for hitting your enemies with your stick.
+To perform other attacks, you need to combine the space bar with any other directional key.
+The stick attack is the most powerful but also the slowest one.

-The game has very few sounds, but they serve their purpose, I suppose.
+The game has very few sound effects, but they serve their purpose, I suppose.

-But the worst part for me is that the game not only lacks boss fights at the end of each level, but after finishing the last level, the game puts you right back at the start of the first level without any rhyme or reason.
+But the worst part for me is that the game not only lacks boss fights at the end of each level but after finishing the last level, the game puts you right back at the start of the 1st level without any rhyme or reason.
 Not even a congratulations text or whatever!

-With just 3 levels, you’ll finish the game in no time, even with the hard difficulty.
+With just 3 levels, you’ll finish the game in no time, even with the hard difficulty setting.
 In fact, this feels more like a demo than a proper game.
 It’s painfully obvious that this game was made with as little effort as possible.

-In other words, not only I don’t recommend this game (not even to furries) but I strongly tell you to avoid it.
-It’s without a doubt, one of the worst games I ever played!
-AND SOMEHOW IT HAS A SEQUEL!
+In other words, not only I don’t recommend this game (not even to furries!) but I strongly tell you to avoid it.
+It’s without a doubt, one of the worst games I ever played.
+AND SOMEHOW IT GOT A SEQUEL!
 HOW?!
 WHY?!